 - 4 cups fresh basil leaves lightly packed

 - 1 cup fresh parsley leaves lightly packed

 - ¼ teaspoon kosher salt

-- Add the toasted walnuts, garlic cloves, and fresh Parmesan cheese to the food processor and begin to pulse in 5-second intervals until the walnuts, garlic, and cheese become a fine consistency.
+- Add the toasted walnuts, minced garlic, and Parmesan cheese to a food processor and begin to pulse in 5-second intervals until all ingredients reach a fine consistency.

-- Turn the food processor to medium-low speed and very slowly pour in the olive oil.
+- Turn the food processor down to medium-low speed, and with the processor running, very slowly pour in the cannabis olive oil.

 - Continue to blend for an additional 60 seconds or until all of the ingredients are broken down and well incorporated.

-- Store the fresh pesto in a mason jar in the refrigerator or freeze according to the directions above this recipe.
+- Store the fresh pesto in an airtight container, like a mason jar, in the refrigerator or freezer.